sirocco-gallery/webmcp-agent/README.md

 Refraktor is a general-purpose Chrome extension that discovers the [WebMCP](https://github.com/webmachinelearning/webmcp) tools a page registers and lets you drive them from a Gemini-powered chat in the side panel.
 Point it at any WebMCP-enabled site; it reads whatever tools that page exposes — nothing here is hard-coded to one site.

+Refraktor is available in the Chrome web store: [Refraktor](https://chromewebstore.google.com/detail/refraktor/nkafbaaanaamfjdljndmieichdgkhgii)

 ## How it works